-At December 31, 2012 and 2011, \$45.8 million and \$40.2 million, respectively, of cash and cash equivalents was held by foreign subsidiaries of the Company.
+At December 31, 2013 and 2012, \$38.1 million and \$45.8 million, respectively, of cash and cash equivalents was held by foreign subsidiaries of the Company.
 Management's intention is to permanently reinvest the majority of these funds outside the U.S. and there are no current plans that would indicate a need to repatriate them to fund the Company's U.S. operations.
 In the event these funds were needed for Bel's U.S. operations, the Company would be required to accrue and pay U.S. taxes to repatriate these funds.

-The Company has an unsecured credit agreement in the amount of \$30 million, which expires on June 30, 2014.
-There have not been any borrowings under the credit agreement during 2012 or 2011 and, as a result, there was no balance outstanding as of December 31, 2012 or December 31, 2011.
-The credit agreement bears interest at LIBOR plus 0.75% to 1.25% based on certain financial statement ratios maintained by the Company.
-As a result of the Company's recent acquisitions, which resulted in a lower cash balance and increased intangible assets, the Company was not in compliance with its tangible net worth debt covenant as of December 31, 2012.
-In the event the Company seeks borrowings under this credit agreement, a waiver would need to be obtained from the lender.
+The Company has an unsecured credit agreement in the amount of \$30 million, which was due to expire on June 30, 2014.
+In August 2013, the Company borrowed \$12.0 million under the line of credit in connection with its acquisition of Array.
+At December 31, 2013, the balance available under the credit agreement was \$18.0 million.
+There were no previous borrowings under the credit agreement and, as a result, there was no balance outstanding as of December 31, 2012.
+The credit agreement bears interest at LIBOR plus 1.00% to 1.50% based on certain financial statement ratios maintained by the Company.
+The interest rate in effect on the borrowings outstanding at December 31, 2013 was 1.4%.
+As a result of the Company's recent acquisitions, which resulted in a lower cash balance and increased intangible assets, the Company was not previously in compliance with its tangible net worth debt covenant.
+In November 2013, the credit agreement was amended to reflect modifications to the minimum tangible net worth and maximum leverage covenant calculations, and to extend the term of the agreement through October 14, 2016.
+The Company was in compliance with its debt covenants at December 31, 2013, including its most restrictive covenant, the net worth covenant whereby the Company's net worth must be equal to or greater than \$160 million.
+The unused credit available under the credit facility at December 31, 2013 was \$18 million, which we had the ability to borrow in full without violating our net worth covenant.